Everyone started somewhere.

 Then at some point, a series of decisions moved us into the negative.
 One step forward, two steps back.

 I remember when I got my first paycheck straight out of college.
-I went to Best Buy and bought a flatscreen and an X-box 360 ($1000).
-Then a couple weeks later, I moved into a snazzy apartment overlooking the Washington Monument and Capital Hill ($2000).
+I went to Best Buy and bought a flat screen and an X-box 360 ($1000).
+Then a couple weeks later, I moved into a snazzy apartment overlooking the Washington Monument and Capitol Hill ($2000).
 The crazy thing is that I was only taking home $3000 a month at the time.
 I had just graduated with a finance degree but had no idea about personal finance.
 And I soon found myself living paycheck to paycheck.

 Do you have a budget?